Graphs and complexes of lattices: Introduction

 \subsection{Acknowledgements}

 This paper contains material from the author's PhD thesis \cite{HughesThesis}.
-The author would like to thank his PhD supervisor Ian Leary for his guidance and support.
+The author would like to thank his PhD supervisor Ian Leary for his kind natured humour, guidance, and support.
 The author would like to thank Motiejus Valiunas for sharing his preprint \cite{Valiunas2021a} and Ashot Minasyan for helpful comments on an earlier draft of this paper.
 Additionally, the author would like to thank Naomi Andrew, Pierre Emmanuel-Caprace, Mark Hagen, Susan Hermiller, Jingyin Huang, and Harry Petyt for helpful correspondence and conversations.
 This work was supported by the Engineering and Physical Sciences Research Council grant number 2127970.
 This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930).
+Finally, the author would like to thank the anonymous referee for their very careful reading of this work and their thoughtful comments